Urine CultureUrine Culture

 • Problems draining your bladder fully, especially if you use a urinary catheter to drain urine.

-• Weakened immune system due to autoimmune diseases, organ transplant or cancer treatments.
+• Weakened immune system due to autoimmune diseases, organ transplants, or cancer treatments.

-What is the difference between a urine culture test and urinalysis?
+What is the difference between a urine culture test and a urinalysis?

 A urinalysis and urine culture both require a urine sample.
 Your healthcare provider may first do a urinalysis.
 This quicker test screens urine for the presence of red and white blood cells and bacteria that can indicate an infection.